 Adding New Address Fields

-1. In your store’s Admin area, open the Address fields page (Store setup > Cart & checkout) and click the New address field button.
+Open the Address fields page in your store's Admin area (Store Setup > Cart & Checkout) and click the New address field button.

-A new blank line will be added to the list of address fields below:
+You will see a new blank line added to the list of address fields below:

-2. Use the line that has been added to specify the details of the new address field you are creating:
+Use the line to specify the details of the new address field you are creating:

-Name: Enter the name of the field as it should be visible to users.
+Name: Enter the field's name as it should be visible to users.

 Service name: Enter a service name for the field.
-This name will not appear in your store’s user interface and will only be used to refer to this field in your store’s PHP code.
-For simplicity, use the same value as in the main “Name” field, but be sure to use only lowercase letters, digits, and underscore.
+This name will not appear in your store's user interface and will only be used to refer to this field in your store's PHP code.
+For simplicity, use the same value as in the primary "Name" field, but use only lowercase letters, digits, and underscore.

 Required: Specify whether the field should be optional or mandatory for completion by users.